South Vietnam Air Force: 1972

-Phan Rang AB was progressively handed over to the RVNAF in March–May 1972.
+Phan Rang AB was progressively handed over to the VNAF in March–May 1972.

-At the start of the Easter Offensive, the RVNAF strength was 1,285 aircraft organized into 44 squadrons.
+At the start of the Easter Offensive, the VNAF strength was 1,285 aircraft organized into 44 squadrons.
 Nine squadrons flew A–1s, A–37s, or F–5s, a total of 119 aircraft classified as combat-ready fighter-bombers; two squadrons operated AC–47 or AC–119G gunships, 28 of the aircraft ready for action; 17 helicopter squadrons had 367 helicopters combat-ready out of a total of 620; seven FAC squadrons flew O–1 or U–17 light aircraft, 247 operationally ready out of 303, and the remaining units carried out training, transport and reconnaissance duties.

 The Easter Offensive showed that the ARVN could not defeat the PAVN without continuous and massive air support.
-The basic assumption surrounding the expansion of the RVNAF was its ability to provide close air support to the ARVN under permissive conditions.
-For this reason the RVNAF was not given the type of aircraft to be able to operate in a Surface-to-air missile (SAM) environment augmented by heavy concentrations of radar-directed AAA fire.
+The basic assumption surrounding the expansion of the VNAF was its ability to provide close air support to the ARVN under permissive conditions.
+For this reason the VNAF was not given the type of aircraft to be able to operate in a Surface-to-air missile (SAM) environment augmented by heavy concentrations of radar-directed AAA fire.
 From experience in North Vietnam and in the Easter Offensive it was obvious that high performance aircraft, backed up by Electronic countermeasures (ECM) and supporting forces, were necessary to penetrate and operate in such defenses.
 These types of defenses had to be neutralized with a high degree of survivability.
-This was the reason why it was necessary to pull the RVNAF out of the high threat areas and use USAF aircraft to handle these targets.
+This was the reason why it was necessary to pull the VNAF out of the high threat areas and use USAF aircraft to handle these targets.

 Under Operation Enhance beginning on 23 May the US began the supply of additional equipment to South Vietnam to make up losses suffered in the Easter Offensive.
-For the RVNAF this initially comprised five F–5As, 48 A–37s and 32 UH–1s to be delivered by 1 August.
+For the VNAF this initially comprised five F–5As, 48 A–37s and 32 UH–1s to be delivered by 1 August.
 For the remainder of the year the US Army would deliver CH–47s to equip two squadrons by September.
 The USAF would accelerate the delivery of 14 RC-47s, 23 AC-119K gunships, 23 EC-47s, 28 C-7 transports and 14 C-119Gs modified for coastal fire support and maritime patrol.

-By the end of October, the RVNAF had activated 51 squadrons and actual strength stood at 52,400.
+By the end of October, the VNAF had activated 51 squadrons and actual strength stood at 52,400.